lmu-osc/Introduction-RStudio-Git-GitHub/github_sync.md

-# Connecting our local repository to github
+# Connecting our local repository to GitHub

 Our project is fully version controlled so we have access to a detailed history of every change we've ever made to it.
 This is a great first step but all of this only exists on our own computers at the moment.

-It's time to upload our project to github!
+It's time to upload our project to GitHub!

-Putting your code on github confers a number of benefits:
+Putting your code on GitHub confers a number of benefits:

 * Everything is backed up for you.
 * Your project is made available to others.
 This is a vital part of modern scientific dissemination.
-* Github has a range of project management and collaboration tools that work on a per-project basis.
+* GitHub has a range of project management and collaboration tools that work on a per-project basis.
-* Your github profile can be used as part of your online-identity.
+* Your GitHub profile can be used as part of your online-identity.

-**Creating a new repository on github**
+**Creating a new repository on GitHub**

-* Log into github and go to your profile page.
+* Log into GitHub and go to your profile page.
 On the **repositories** tab, click **New**

 ![](./assets/new_repo.png)